 Therefore, these two resolutions are not included in the list of Congress resolutions to be kept in force in Draft Resolution 8/1 (Cg-19).

-Furthermore, Recommendation 9(2)/1 (EC-76) – Review of previous resolutions of Congress recommends to Congress to declare the resolutions and recommendations of the past commission structure no longer in force, based on the incorporation of their tasks in the instruments adopted by the current technical commissions.
+Furthermore, Recommendation 9(2)/1 (EC-76) – Declaring the resolutions and recommendations of the past commission structure no longer in force [Secretariat], based on the incorporation of their tasks in the instruments adopted by the current technical commissions.
 For more information, see document Cg-19/INF.
 8(2) (= EC-76/INF.
 9(2)).

 Guidelines for the development and adoption of resolutions, decisions and recommendations